FintanK/software-development-notes-bookmarks/README.md

 Much more to come here.

-## Popular Node.js Packages and Libraries
+## Popular Node.js Frameworks, Libraries and Packages.

 #### NPX